rackerlabs/docs-rackspace-federation/doc/attribmapping-basics/required-mapping.rst

 The following |amp| example uses explicit and SAML-provided values for mapping the required fields.
 Note that this is a basic example, and more customization might be required in some cases.
-For considerations for specific-third party SAML providers, see :ref:`index-configuring-3p-saml-ug`.
+For considerations for specific third-party SAML providers, see :ref:`index-configuring-3p-saml-ug`.

 |ampref|